brittbowers/brittsbits-bytes/site/content/post/gsdmm.md

 Let’s go through the key parameters comprising this model:

-**alpha: **As described above alpha is a parameter affecting the shape of our probability distribution.
+**alpha:** As described above alpha is a parameter affecting the shape of our probability distribution.
 More importantly, alpha is derived from the probability that a document will be grouped into a cluster.
 In the movie example, this is the probability of a student choosing a table.

-**beta: **Beta is the other shape parameter for our distribution.
+**beta:** Beta is the other shape parameter for our distribution.
 Beta comes from the similarity of words in a document to those of words in another document.
 Relating to the movie groups, beta is the probability that a student will join a table with similar movie choices.
 If beta is 0, for example, the student will only join tables with movies in common.
 This may not be the best strategy.
 Perhaps 2 students have lists of thriller movies, but they’re not the same movies.
 We still want the students to wind up in the same group of thriller movies.

-**phi**: Using k number of clusters (mixtures), phi is the multinomial distribution of clusters over words such that p(w|z = k) = phi where w = words and z = cluster label
+**phi:** Using k number of clusters (mixtures), phi is the multinomial distribution of clusters over words such that p(w|z = k) = phi where w = words and z = cluster label

 **theta:** Similarly, theta is a multinomial distribution taking into account alpha, so p(d|z=k) = theta where d = document.